अहम्

 allusion of belonging

-There are objects within the pre-existing hierarchies of language, law, and history that establish a shared meaning and define a collective identity through a communal network of signifiers within the pre-existing hierarchies of language, law, and history that establish a shared meaning and define a collective identity through a communal network of signifiers. shaped by a dominant narrative and institutions that sanction ways of thinking and ways of constituting knowledge that produce subjectivities and power relations through the structure and system of language
+There are objects within the pre-existing hierarchies of law, language, and history that establish a shared meaning and define a collective identity through a communal network of signifiers within the pre-existing hierarchies of language, law, and history that establish a shared meaning and define a collective identity through a communal network of signifiers. shaped by a dominant narrative and institutions that sanction ways of thinking and ways of constituting knowledge that produce subjectivities and power relations through the structure and system of language

 We must at present do our best to form a class who may be interpreters between us and the millions whom we govern; a class of persons, Indian in blood and colour, but English in taste, in opinions, in morals, and in intellect.